sparvu/cpuplayer/README.md

 </div>

-## Use cases
+## Examples

+### Solaris 10 Sybase OLTP workload

-This shows the videos from one case study which shows CPUplayer diplaying the performance advantages of enabling processor sets in Solaris 10 for a Sybase OLTP workload running on a Sun Entreprise T5220 with up to 32 virtual processors.
+Case study which shows **cpuplayer** diplaying the performance advantages of enabling processor sets in Solaris 10 for a Sybase OLTP workload running on a Sun Entreprise T5220 with up to 32 virtual processors.